The Hierarchical Ranks of the Assyrian Army and Their Command Structure

 Guzanu (Commander of Elite Units)

-Shalshu (Third-In-Command) and Other Divisional Leaders
+Shalshu (Third-in-Command) and Divisional Commanders

 Middle Ranks: Centurions, Captains, and Unit Leaders

-Centurion (Rab Esre?) and Decurions
+Centurion (Rab Esre) and Decurions

 Captains and Standard Bearers